TheLastBanana/BrawlBracket/README.md

 Alternatively, you can run `gulp all-dev`, which will update the web files without starting the watcher task.

+## Running
+Run `python wsgi.py` to start the development web server.
+It will be hosted at `localhost:5000`.

+If you ran `gulp`, you can also visit `localhost:3000` to view a version of the site that will automatically reload whenever any of the files in `brawlbracket/src` change.

 ## Testing
 First, install the module by running `pip install -e .` in this directory.